 What is proof of application in UK visa?

-What is VAF in TLS documents?
+What is VAF number in TLS documents?

 What is the Access UK document checklist?